AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/index.md

 The [Reference](/devices/ayla-linux-agent/reference) provides API documentation and background information.

 To open a book without closing other books, mouse-over a title in the sidebar, and click the chevron that appears.

+After you complete the tutorials, click [Assessment](assessment) to assess your learning about the Ayla Linux Agent.